Scientific name: Pseudogymnoascus destructans

 What Is It?

 White-nose syndrome is a disease caused by the fungus Pseudogymnoascus destructans.
-The fungus infects bats in the winter when they hibernate in colonies.
-The fungus grows on the wings, ears, and muzzle of the bat, which disrupts physiological processes (e.g. thermoregulation) causing them to wake from hibernation and burn critical fat reserves needed to survive the winter.
-In addition, the fungus may damage the wings to a point that the bat cannot fly.
-So far, nine species of bats have been found with white-nose syndrome.
-Two of these species live in Washington: the little brown bat (Myotis lucifugus), and Yuma myotis (Myotis yumanensis).
+The fungus infects bat colonies during winter hibernation.
+It grows on the wings, ears, and muzzle of the bat, which disrupts internal processes, such as temperature regulation.
+This causes bats to wake from hibernation too early and burn critical fat stores needed to survive the winter.
+In addition, the fungus may damage the wings so severely that the bat cannot fly.
+Many species of bats can be infected with white-nose syndrome.
+Four of these species live in Washington: the little brown bat (Myotis lucifugus), western long-eared bat (Myotis evotis), fringed myotis (Myotis thysanodes) and Yuma myotis (Myotis yumanensis).
 The mortality rate for some species, such as the little brown bat, can be 90-100 percent.
+Other bat species found in Washington may be carriers of the fungus without contracting the disease.

 Is It Here Yet?